kolanuts/wonderful-maple-67181/src/pages/portfolio/project-5.md

     width: wide
   - type: text_section
     content: |
       "Scriptnotes" is one of Hollywood's most beloved, most-listened podcasts.
 Listeners can submit original outros to play at the end of episodes.
-Screenwriter John August explains the rules: https://johnaugust.com/2014/outros-needed
+Screenwriter John August explains: https://johnaugust.com/2014/outros-needed

+        Themes must be a variation on that same five-note theme.about 30 seconds

       So far, I have produced four outros for Scriptnotes.
 Three have been used in the podcast, and one them they liked so much, they  used it twice:
   - type: text_section